cs1302uga/cs1302-tutorials/packages2.md

 java.util.Random rng = new java.util.Random();
 ```

-As you can imagine, the latter (without an import statement) might get annoying and repetetive.
+As you can imagine, the latter (without an import statement) might get annoying and repetitive.
 Therefore, we usually prefer to use an `import` statement for the convenience it provides.
 Why would anyone prefer to use the fully qualified name instead of the simple name for a class?
 It enables you to use two classes from different packages with the same simple name at the